mleiwe/mlops-zoomcamp/cohorts/2024/02-experiment-tracking/Ch2_notes.md

     $mlflow server --backend-store-uri sqlite:///mlflow.db

+This backend will be local to your machine, but it also can be sent to a **remote server** of whichever flavour you prefer

-The CLI should output a port that it is listening at.
-Copy and paste the port into your browser and you should see the MLflow frontend.
+As before if the UI is not launched immediately, the terminal should output a port that it is listening at.
+Copy and paste the port address into your browser and you should see the MLflow frontend.

-NB If not running locally you can perform forwarding on VSCode
+*NB If not running locally you can perform forwarding on VSCode so that it will appear in a browser on your machine*

+##### Storing Artifacts

+At this point I want to highlight that this is a *"bare-bones"* backend.
+Often we will need to store artifacts as well as the parameters.
+To do this you just need to add the `--default-artifact-root` flag with a path to the artifacts folder

+    $mlflow server --backend-store-uri sqlite:///mlflow.db --default-artifact-root ./artifacts

+In this case the artifacts will be stored locally in a folder in the current working directory called `artifacts`.
+However there is also support to upload these artifacts to S3 buckets, GoogleCloud, and Azure Blobs.
+You can reac more on this in the [artifact documentation](https://mlflow.org/docs/latest/tracking/artifacts-stores.html) page.

 ### 2.2.4 Running MLflow in a jupyter notebook
 1. Open up VSCode
 2. Navigate to the folder you want.
-3. Open the notebook you want to use (NB Make sure you are running the correct kernel)
+3. Open the notebook you want to use (NB Make sure you are running the correct kernel).

-4. Import your libraries and MLflow in the manner below
+    In this case I recommend using the [Practice.ipynb](./homework/Pracitce.ipynb) notebook if you want to practice.
+There should be a set by step guide there but you can just run the *Preprocess* section for now.

+4. Configure mlflow to begin tracking
+    ```
     import mlflow

-    mlflow.set_tracking_uri("sqlite:///mlflow.db") #The name of the database to use mlflow.set_experiment("new_experiment") #If already exists mlflow will append to existing data.
+    mlflow.set_tracking_uri("sqlite:///mlflow.db") #The name of the database to use
+    mlflow.set_experiment("new_experiment") #If already exists mlflow will append to existing data.
 Else it will make a new experiment.
+    ```

 5. Run the notebook up until you get to the part where you're actually building a model.
 For example
     ```